Michael Eriksson

 Best use of a debugger

-Arguably, the best use for a debugger is not debugging (although this is a very valuable too...), but to simply interactively walk through the code once it is done: More likely than not, one finds that some statement is off, that some assumption does not hold (e.g. concerning a return code), that one does not actually entirely understand the code, or similar—even if the code does not actually fail during the execution!
+Arguably, the best use of a debugger is not debugging (although this is a very valuable too...), but to simply interactively walk through the code once it is done: More likely than not, one finds that some statement is off, that some assumption does not hold (e.g. concerning a return code), that one does not actually entirely understand the code, or similar—even if the code does not actually fail during the execution!
 Finding a potential later bug before release in this manner is very cheap.
 (A further benefit is that the change in timing induced by the debugger can provoke some bugs that do not occur without the debugger.)

 This is particularly true when own code is interacting with code written by others (which is almost always the case in modern software development), when large parts of the runtime environment is configured, dynamic class-loading is used, etc. Even knowing with what implementation of an interface the code interacts can be hard without a dynamic check.
 Further, the assumption that already existing code is correct is very often false.